-You can even take it a step further and provide them with what they need.
-You can say, “After you calm down, maybe we can grab a light snack.”
+You can even take it a step further and provide her with what she needs.
+You can say, “After you calm down, maybe we can grab a light snack.

 You can reduce and prevent outbursts by meeting your child’s needs ahead of time.
 Establish routines to ensure she’s taken care of.
 Ask yourself why she’s behaving this way so you can discover the real reasons behind it.
 And once you do, acknowledge the void and even provide her with what she’s looking for.

-By meeting our kids’ needs, we can prevent misbehavior—with something as simple as a good night’s sleep or a snack to quiet the tummy.
+By meeting our children’s needs, we can prevent misbehavior—with something as simple as a good night’s sleep or a snack to quiet the tummy.